Kaltsoon/react-native-material/material/2-react-native-basics.md

 npm install react-router-native
 ```

+Note that, using the react-router-native library will break Expo's web browser preview.
+However, other previews will work just like before.

 Next, open the _App.js_ file and add the `NativeRouter` component to the `App` component:

 <!-- TODO: highlight -->